Dr. John R. Cencich

 - J.S.D.: University of Notre Dame

-A senior member of the Department of Justice, Law & Society appointed in 2002, Dr. John Cencich is a legal scientist and career law-enforcement professional who specializes--experientially and academically--in the areas of international crime and security; organized crime; forensic interrogations; and criminal investigative analysis (behavioral crime).
-A former senior United Nations war crimes investigator headquartered at The Hague, Netherlands, he led a team of police investigators on one of the largest international criminal investigations undertaken in history.
+Cencich is a legal scientist and career law enforcement professional who specializes—experientially and from criminological perspectives—in the areas of international crime and security; organized crime; and criminal investigative analysis (behavioral crime).
+A former senior U.N. war crimes investigator headquartered at The Hague, Netherlands, he led a team of police investigators on one of the largest international criminal investigations undertaken in history.
 These cases involved crimes against humanity including murders; extermination; assassinations; sexual assaults; forced labor; and torture.
-He previously served for more than 20 years as a police officer and investigator, as well as a special agent with the U.S. Air Force Office of Special Investigations, working violent crimes, counterintelligence, protective service operations and national security investigations.
+He previously served for more than 20 years as a police officer and investigator, as well as a special agent with the U.S. Air Force Office of Special Investigations, working violent crimes, counterintelligence, protective service operations, and national security investigations.

 An experienced undercover officer and investigator, Dr. Cencich also worked complex criminal investigations involving bootlegging, firearms, prostitution, pornography, sex crimes, narcotics, and interstate organized-gambling businesses.
-He previously served a special attachment to Scotland Yard's Central Vice Unit (now Human Exploitation and Organised Crime Directorate).
+He previously served a special attachment to Scotland Yard's Central Vice Unit.
 During his law-enforcement career, he received over 50 commendations including the Police Meritorious Service Medal with Bronze "V" Device.
 In 2005, the Senate of Virginia unanimously passed a resolution commending him for his law enforcement service to the Commonwealth, the nation and the United Nations.
 And the U.S. government recognized him for singularly leading a worldwide investigation of "marked national and international service."
 He is an alumnus of executive education programs at the Harvard Kennedy School of Government and the Harvard Graduate School of Education.
-Dr. Cencich currently serves as the vice chair of the Law and Public Policy Section and as the vice chair of the International Section of the Academy of Criminal Justice Sciences.

 Teaching, Service and Research Areas